 Block 3: Markets and Welfare

 The final block of Part 1 covers the overall organisation of the economy.
 It investigates the strengths and weaknesses of markets and governments in the organisation of economic activities, explores issues concerning the environment and ethics, and looks at economic theory that underpins government behaviour.

 The second part of the module is project-based and divided into Blocks 4 and 5, plus some weeks to carry out your project; you will be able to specialise in an area of your choice and carry out your own research project.

 This block teaches further economic theory and its applications to various areas.
 You have to choose one of four available theoretical strands: environmental economics, business and innovation, finance or economics and society.
 You will also start the journey towards your end-of-module assessment, the research project, by learning the main components of the project and how to carry out a literature review.

 Block 5: Research Methods

-Finally, you will work towards your end-of-module assessment, completing a project of your choice.
+In the last weeks of the module, you will work towards your end-of-module assessment, completing a project of your choice.